What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-Aleady George Boole, although better known for his symbolic logic calculus of propositions aka {\em Laws of Thought}~\cite{Boole}, pointed out that the probabilities of certain events, as well as their (joint) occurrence are subject to linear constraints~\cite{Boole,Boole-62,Frechet1935,Hailperin-1965,Hailperin-86,Beltrametti-1991,Pykacz-1991,Pulmannova-1992,Beltrametti-1993,Beltrametti-1994,DvurLaen-1994,Beltrametti1995,Beltrametti-1995,Noce-1995,Laenger1995,DvurLaen-1995,DvurLaen-1995b,Beltrametti-1996,Pulmannova-2002}.
-A typical problem considered by Boole was the following~\cite[p.~229]{Boole-62}: {\em ``Let $p_1, p_2,\ldots , p_n$ represent the probabilities given in the data.
+Already George Boole pointed out that \begin{itemize} \item[(i)] the classical probabilities of certain events, as well as \item[(ii)] the classical probabilities of their (joint) occurrence, formalizable by products of the former ``elementary'' probabilities~(i), \end{itemize} are subject to {\em linear} constraints~\cite{Boole,Boole-62,Frechet1935,Hailperin-1965,Hailperin-86,Ursic1984,Ursic:1986:GFL:3023712.3023752,Ursic1988,Beltrametti-1991,Pykacz-1991,Pulmannova-1992,Beltrametti-1993,Beltrametti-1994,DvurLaen-1994,Beltrametti1995,Beltrametti-1995,Noce-1995,Laenger1995,DvurLaen-1995,DvurLaen-1995b,Beltrametti-1996,Pulmannova-2002}.
+A typical problem considered by Boole is this~\cite{Boole-62} (p.~229): {\em ``Let $p_1, p_2,\ldots , p_n$ represent the probabilities given in the data.
 As these will in general not be the probabilities of unconnected events, they will be subject to other conditions than that of being positive proper fractions,~$\ldots$.
-Those other conditions will, as will hereafter be shown, be capable of expression by equations or inequations reducible to the general form $a_1 p_1 + a_2p_2 + \cdots + a_n p_n +a \ge 0$, $a_1, a_2, \ldots , a_n, a$ being numerical constants which differ for the different conditions in question.
-These~$\ldots$ may be termed the conditions of possible experience.''} Independently, Bell~\cite{bell} derived some bounds on classical joint probabilities which relate to quantized systems insofar as they can be tested and falsified in the quantum regime by measuring subsets of compatible observables (possibly by Einstein-Podolsky-Rosen type~\cite{epr} counterfactual inference) -- one at a time -- on different subensembles prepared in the same state.
-Thereby, in hindsight, it appears to be a bitter turn of history of thought that Bell, a staunch classical realist, who found wanting~\cite{bell-66} previous attempts~\cite{v-neumann-49,v-neumann-55}, created one of the most powerful theorems used against (local) hidden variables.
-The present form of the ``Bell inequalities'' is due to Wigner~\cite{wigner-70} (cf. Sakurai~\cite[p.~241-243]{Sakurai-1994} and Pitowsky~\cite[Footnote~13]{pitowsky-89a}.
-Fine~\cite{Fine-82} later pointed out that deterministic hidden variables just amount to suitable joint probability functions.
+Those other conditions will, as will hereafter be shown, be capable of expression by equations or inequations reducible to the general form $a_1 p_1 + a_2p_2 + \cdots + a_n p_n +a \ge 0$, $a_1, a_2, \ldots , a_n,a$ being numerical constants which differ for the different conditions in question.
+These~$\ldots$ may be termed the conditions of possible experience''.} Spool forward a century to Bell's derivation~\cite{bell} of some bounds on classical joint probabilities which could be perceived as special cases of Boole's ``conditions of possible experience''.
+Those classical probabilities characterize a setup of classical observables.
+However, these classical observables also have a {\em quantum double}~\cite{Arthaud}: such a corresponding quantized system has a very similar empirical logic~\cite{Foulis1976}; that is, its structure of observables closely resembles the classical setup.
+However, one difference to its classical counterpart is its limited operational capacities; in particular, complementarity: Because of complementarity this needs to be done by measuring subsets, or {\em contexts of mutually compatible observables} (possibly by Einstein-Podolsky-Rosen type~\cite{epr} counterfactual inference)---one at a time; e.g., one after another--- on different distinct subensembles prepared in the same state.
+The predictions of the quantized system based on quantum probabilities can be tested, thereby falsifying the classical Boole-Bell type predictions based on classical (joint) probabilities.
+Please note that as observed by Sakurai~\cite{Sakurai-1994} (pp.~241--243) and Pitowsky~(Footnote~13 in \cite{pitowsky-89a}) the present form of the ``Bell inequalities'' is due to Wigner~\cite{wigner-70,Fine-82}.